eciggaar/littlebits-to-bluemix/README.md

 # How to connect your littleBits to Node-RED in IBM Bluemix
-In this tutorial we describe how you can integrate your littleBits with the Node-RED environment in IBM Bluemix.
+In this tutorial is described how you can integrate your littleBits with the Node-RED environment in IBM Bluemix.
 It discusses the minimum that is needed to complete this integration.
-We have attached a sample flow that was used to create our tweeting and singing Bluemix banana.
+Attached is a sample flow that was used to create the tweeting and singing Bluemix banana.

 ## What do you need?
 ###### At least
 * An IBM Bluemix account.
 If you don’t have one, please register for a free account at http://ibm.biz/bluemixnl.
-Click 'Sign Up' to create your free account.
+Click 'SIGN UP' to create your free account.

 * <img align="middle" src="./images/p3.png" height="60">
 A littleBits USB input bit ( _p3 usb power_ ) + USB cable + power